Ccooper9893/Social-Networking-API/README.md

 ## *Description*
 ___
-NoSQL RESTful API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+RESTful API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This project was built using Express, MongoDB, and Mongoose.
 Also tested using Mocha and seeded using Postman.
 The API is designed to be scalable and flexible, allowing for easy integration with other applications.

 ## *Table of Contents*
  ___